kiboschool/course-mathematical-thinking/src/homework/problem-sets/week6_solution.md

   2. is *f* surjective? explain: *f* is not surjective, as there is no value of the domain that is mapped to 2

 2.
+Assigning grades can be viewed as a relation between students and grades.
+As a student can only have a single grade at the end of the term, we satisfy the key property to be a function.
+Our domain would be the set of all possible students, and our codomain the set of all possible grades.

+3.
 Checking the reflexive property of R:
   For any fraction a/b, we have that a/b R a/b since ab = ab